| BRAKES | COOLING | ELECTRICAL | ENGINE | EXHAUST | FRAME & SPRINGS | FRONT SUSPENSION | FUEL |

 rear wheels, readjust the hand. brake mechanism:

-Adjusting the brakes in this way will let the rear shoes have full
+in this way will let the rear shoes have full

 contact. with the drum. and will let them have the self-energizing